Phuket’s Negatives – Taking Off The Rose Coloured Spectacles

 Unprecedented Global Debt and the US Dollar and How it May Affect Phuket Real Estate

 It is hard to describe the huge levels of debt in the world as anything less than a house of cards.
-In the IMF’s 2023 Global Debt Monitor the total amount of global debt, which includes public and private debt, sits at US$235 Trillion.
+In the IMF’s 2023 Global Debt Monitor the total amount of global debt, which includes public and private debt, sat at US$235 Trillion.
+This is expected to be significantly higher when the new numbers are released for 2024.

 We most certainly have to keep an eye on the seriousness of these unsustainable debt levels and how, at some stage in the future, a debt implosion could wreak havoc, not just on the Phuket real estate sector, but all markets across the globe.

-On November 28th 2023, the US National Debt stood at US$33.83 Trillion.
+At time of writing, on October 10th, 2024, the US National Debt has edged past the US$35 Trillion mark.
 This unfathomable figure is still growing and is now sitting at over 122% of US GDP.
 But it is not just the US that has been borrowing insanely, many countries have taken the same precarious path.
-Japan, for example, has over 260% of debt as a percentage of GDP.
+Japan, for example, has over 263% of debt as a percentage of GDP.
 Even Thailand has surpassed the debt levels seen during the Asian crisis, 25 years ago.

 When exactly will this global debt bubble burst?
 Nobody knows, but one thing is for certain: unless governments reign in their spending, there can be no happy ending to this financial drama, not for the world, nor for Phuket property.